linkorb/hatter/README.md

 ## Usage

 Hatter allows you to write human-friendly YAML files containing the data you want to load into your database for testing and initialization.
-Have a look at the [examples/ directory](examples/) to get a feel for how to write your own database fixtures.
+Have a look at the [example/](example/) directory to get a feel for how to write your own database fixtures.

 ## Hatter vs Alice